wont-work/doomgeneric/README.md

 example code on the love/ directory. bring your own doom1.wad

-compiles on linux (requires luajit but will likely work with lua as well), and windows (visual studio w/ vcpkg). mingw should also work too but you may need to adjust the #includes. a likely broken makefile for that exists at Makefile.mingw
+compiles on linux (requires luajit but will likely work with lua as well), and windows (visual studio w/ vcpkg). mingw is kinda fucky but you may be able to get it working.

 original doomgeneric readme follows: